Vancomycin-resistant Staphylococcus aureus: Vancomycin-resistant S. aureus (VRSA)

 High-level vancomycin resistance in S. aureus has rarely been reported.
-In vitro and in vivo experiments reported in 1992 demonstrated that vancomycin resistance genes from Enterococcus faecalis could be transferred by gene transfer to S. aureus, conferring high-level vancomycin resistance to S. aureus.
-Until 2002 such a genetic transfer was not reported for wild S. aureus strains.
+In vitro and in vivo experiments reported in 1992 demonstrated that vancomycin resistance genes from Enterococcus faecalis could be transferred by gene transfer to S. aureus, conferring high-level vancomycin resistance.
+Until 2002, such a genetic transfer was not reported for wild S. aureus strains.
 In 2002, a VRSA strain (/ˈvɜrsə/ or /viːɑrɛseɪ/) was isolated from a patient in Michigan.
 The isolate contained the mecA gene for methicillin resistance.
 Vancomycin MICs of the VRSA isolate were consistent with the VanA phenotype of Enterococcus species, and the presence of the vanA gene was confirmed by polymerase chain reaction.
 The DNA sequence of the VRSA vanA gene was identical to that of a vancomycin-resistant strain of Enterococcus faecalis recovered from the same catheter tip.
 The vanA gene was later found to be encoded within a transposon located on a plasmid carried by the VRSA isolate.
 This transposon, Tn1546, confers vanA-type vancomycin resistance in enterococci.

 As of 2019, 52 VRSA strains have been identified in the United States, India, Iran, Pakistan, Brazil, and Portugal.